 - Retail sales from home

 The Directorate of Family and MWR (DFMWR) is the single point of contact and entry for HBB applications on USAG Humphreys.
-DFMWR offers required HBB training via Army Community Services (ACS) for both on and off post residents.
+DFMWR offers required HBB training via Army Community Services (ACS).
 Requests for information can be made with ACS at DSN 757-2363/2369 or commercial 0503-357-2363/2369, Maude Hall, Building 6400.

-Members of the community residing in Army Family housing must have HBB training and Garrison Commander authorization to conduct business in their assigned housing units on USG Humphreys.
+Members of the community residing in Army Family Housing must have HBB training and Garrison Commander authorization to conduct business in their assigned housing units on USAG Humphreys.
 All personnel who desire to operate a HBB must submit their application thru DFMWR Financial Management Branch to the Garrison Commander for his approval.
+The Garrison Commander does not have legal authority to approve off-post businesses.

 The complete process to obtain approval to conduct a HBB from your on-post family housing

-- Step 3: Complete the Application Memorandum (On-Post Residents) only.
+- Step 2: Complete the Application Memorandum.
 Complete all blocks on the top of the form.
 Ensure that a contact phone number and e-mail address are correct.
 Check each of the eight rules acknowledging that the applicant will meet those rules.
 Be sure to enter your current DEROS on the bottom of the form.